HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   }
   ```

-  It contains just dummy weights for allowing the project to build, later benchmarks will be run for generating proper values.
+  It contains just dummy weights for allowing the project to build.
+Later benchmarks will be run for generating proper values.
-- Create inside `verifiers/foo/src` directory two empty files named `benchmarking.rs` and `verifier_should.rs`, respectively for running the benchmarks and for running the tests; you will fill in those files later.
+- Inside the `verifiers/foo/src` directory create two empty files named `benchmarking.rs` and `verifier_should.rs`, for running the benchmarks and for running the tests.
+You will fill in those files later.

 ### Initializing the Pallet (NATIVE)

-In the case of a NATIVE integration, consider all the steps in the previous paragraph with the following adaptations:
+In the case of a NATIVE integration, follow all the steps in the previous paragraph with the following adaptations:

 - The file `verifiers/foo/Cargo.toml` should look similar to the snippet below: